Recommendations

 German time-travel sci-fi.
 Trust the subtitles.
 Perfect ending.

 ~95% RT.
 Massive international cult following — regularly tops 'best sci-fi ever' lists.
 Netflix's first German original.
-Three planned seasons, perfect ending.
+Three planned seasons, stuck the landing.

 Twin Peaks